Cost-Effective Conceptual Design Using Taxonomies: Experiments

-{\bf Taxonomies}: We have selected five taxonomies of YAGO ontology version 2008-w40-2 \cite{Suchanek:YAGO} to validate our model and evaluate the effectiveness and efficiency of our proposed algorithms.
-YAGO organizes its concepts using superclass/ subclass relationships in a DAG with a single root.
-We have selected our taxonomies from levels 3 to 7 in the YAGO.
-We did not select any concept from higher levels as they are very abstract.
-The concepts in levels lower than 7 in YAGO are too specific and rarely do they have any instance in our query workload.
-To validate our model, we have to compute and compare the effectiveness of answering queries using every feasible conceptual design over a taxonomy.
-Thus, we need taxonomies with relatively small number of concepts for our validation experiments.
-We have extracted three taxonomy trees with relatively small number of nodes, called {\em T1}, {\em T2}, {\em T3}, to use in our validation experiments.
-T1 has small number of concepts and is not balanced.
-T2 is a more balanced tree where each internal (i.e., non-leaf and non-root concepts) concept have at least two children.
-T3 is quite similar to T2 but is slightly deeper.
-We have further picked two taxonomies with larger numbers of concepts, denoted as {\em T4} and {\em T5}, from YAGO ontology.
-We use all five taxonomies to evaluate the effectiveness of our proposed algorithms {\em T4} and {\em T5} to study the their efficiencies.
-Table~\ref{tab:expinfo} depicts the information about these taxonomies and Table~\ref{tab:exconcepts} shows some sample concepts from each taxonomy.
+{\bf Taxonomies:} We have extracted eight taxonomies from YAGO ontology version 2008-w40-2 \cite{Suchanek:YAGO} to validate our model and evaluate effectiveness and efficiency of our proposed algorithms.
+YAGO organizes its concepts using subclass relationships in a DAG with a single root.
+We have created the breath-first tree of YAGO and randomly selected the concepts from the tree for our taxonomies.
+To validate our model, we have to compute and compare the effectiveness of answering queries using every feasible design over a taxonomy.
+Thus, we need tree taxonomies with relatively small number of concepts for our validation experiments.
+We have extracted three tree taxonomies with relatively small numbers of nodes, called {\em T1}, {\em T2} and {\em T3}, to use in our validation experiments.
+The selected concepts for T1, T2 and T3 are from level 3 to 6 of the full YAGO tree which has a total of 9 levels.
+We have further picked five other tree taxonomies with larger numbers of concepts, denoted as {\em T4}, {\em T5}, {\em T6}, {\em T7} and {\em T8}.
+The concepts for T4 and T5 are selected from level 3 to 6 of the full YAGO tree.
+The concepts for T6 and T7 are randomly selected from levels 2 to 9 of the full YAGO tree.
+T8 contains all concepts from the original YAGO tree that appear at least once in the collection of English Wikipedia articles.
+We use all tree taxonomies to evaluate the effectiveness and efficiency of our proposed algorithms.
+Table~\ref{tab:expinfo} shows the properties of these taxonomies.